TexasInstruments/edgeai-tensorlab/tests/tidl_unit/docs/usage-notes.md

 > **_NOTE:_**  Copy or mount the folder containing all test assets to tidl_unit_test_data/*test_suite* folder

 - Tests are automatically retrieved from `tidl_unit_test_data/*test_suite*` under tidl_unit folder.
-For example if running operator test, the data should be present in `tidl_unit_test_data/operator`.
+For example if running operator test, the data should be present in `tidl_unit_test_data/operators`.
 The file should contain following

 ```
 tidl_unit_test_data
 │
-└───operator
+└───operators
     │
     └───Convolution
     │   │